School Supplies

 Most courses will use a textbook for problem sets or just course material.
 Having the textbook is (usually) not mandatory, and it’s often up to you to decide how often you want to use it.
 It is recommended to check with your professors during the first week of classes before purchasing one!

 Personal Take #1: Historically, some courses (e.g. PHY180) have required students to purchase textbooks for online homework.
 However, make sure to check with professors to see if there is a homework-only option.
-In our year, we were only offered a textbook + online submission package for ECE159, but we emailed the professor and were able to get only the access codes for homework for a cheaper price.
+In previous years, students were often offered a textbook + online submission package for ECE159 but were able to get only the access codes for homework for a cheaper price by emailing the professor.

 Personal Take #2: If you really want a physical copy, you should consider getting the Stewart textbook, which is used in Calculus I and II in first year (ESC194 & ESC195), as well as in second year (AER210).
 You can also find extra copies of older editions in the common room.